List of Marvel Comics characters: M: Thao Tran

-Melee (Thao Tran) first appeared in Exceptional X-Men #2 (October 2024) and was created by Eve Ewing and Carmen Carnero.
+Thao Tran first appeared in Exceptional X-Men #2 (October 2024) and was created by Eve Ewing and Carmen Carnero.

 Thao Tran is a young mutant student of Vietnamese and Potawatomi descent who has the ability to turn invisible and intangible.
 When Alex Luna was being harassed by students, she stepped in and accidentally escalated the situation the point Kitty Pryde stepped in.
 She would later join Axo and Trista Marshall under Kate and Emma Frost's tutelage.